About The Founder

 About Gabriella Kreuz

-The Founder of Love Doesn’t Shove
+About The Founder of Love Doesn’t Shove

-Gabriella Kreuz works as a freelance broadcast and commercial talent in the Cleveland area.
-She can be found dabbling in a number of gigs, from in-park hosting for the Cleveland Indians, to quizzing sports fans on Fox Sports Ohio’s Beer Money trivia show.
-Kreuz weaves her quirky personality into Love Doesn’t Shove presentations to set a more upbeat tone to the traditionally “dark” dating violence conversation, all while being informative.
+Kreuz incorporates her outgoing personality into Love Doesn’t Shove presentations to set a more upbeat tone to the traditionally “dark” dating violence conversation, all while being informative.
 Using her own experiences of violence as a spring board for an interactive dialogue, Kreuz aims to bring awareness, education and helpful resources to those in need.
-Locally, her efforts have been recognized by Crain’s Cleveland Business and Cleveland Magazine.
+Locally, her efforts have been recognized by Crain’s Cleveland Business, Cleveland Magazine and local news outlets.

 In Her Own Words

 I started Love Doesn’t Shove as a teen dating violence awareness campaign my senior year at John Carroll University (2014) with intentions of starting an informative conversation on campus.
+Now, the organization has blossomed into an educational program featured in schools, businesses and sports teams across Northeast Ohio and beyond.

 Campus Awareness